Inside: Preschool counting activities for kids. Hands-on learning using googly eyes.

 Next, this counting game is helping your preschooler understand how to use glue.

 Don’t think using glue is valuable?
 You will, after reading this from my friend at Busy Toddler.

 This preschool counting game is also helping your preschooler understand number sense.

 You see, fun invitations to play typically have intention and purpose behind the scenes.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Finally, I add a simple number above each monster.
+Add a simple number above each monster.

-My preschooler’s job is to glue the correct amount of googly eyes on each monster.
+Invite your preschooler o glue the correct amount of googly eyes on each monster.

-Have an older child?
+Have an older child that loves math?

 Try to add simple addition problems for each group of monster eyes!
-Your Kindergartener will love this variation!
+Your Kindergartener will love this variation.